Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Rideshare in Bangkok

 We had a horrible experience using rideshare while in Bangkok.
-Uber has since merged with the local operator, Grab, so maybe things have improved.
+Uber has since merged with the local operator, Grab, so things may have improved.
 Make sure you’ve got some conversational Thai phrases at the ready if your driver starts doing his/her own thing.

 Again, access to a maps app on your phone is always a good idea.